+\ Filed Herewith

-- Filed Herewith - Certain confidential portions (indicated by brackets and asterisks) have been omitted from this exhibit
+\\ Certain confidential portions (indicated by brackets and asterisks) have been omitted from this exhibit

 Exhibit No. Exhibit 2.1 Agreement and Plan of Merger, dated as of December 17, 2019, by and among Zafgen, Inc., Chondrial Therapeutics, Inc., Chondrial Therapeutics Holdings, LLC, and Zordich Merger Sub, Inc. (incorporated by reference to Exhibit 2.1 of the Company's Current Report on Form 8-K filed on December 18, 2019).
-2.2 Amendment No. 1 to Agreement and Plan of Merger, dated as of March 6, 2020, by and among Zafgen, Inc., Chondrial Therapeutics, Inc, Chondrial Therapeutics Holdings, LLC, and Zordich Merger Sub, Inc. (incorporated by reference to Exhibit 2.1 of the Company's Current Report on Form 8-K filed on March 6, 2020).
-3.1 Ninth Amended and Restated Certificate of Incorporation of Larimar Therapeutics, Inc. (formerly known as Zafgen, Inc.) (incorporated by reference to Exhibit 3.1 of the Company's Current Report on Form 8-K filed on June 24, 2014).
-3.2 Certificate of Amendment of Ninth Amended and Restated Certificate of Incorporation of Zafgen, Inc. related to the Reverse Stock Split, dated May 28, 2020 (incorporated by reference to Exhibit 3.1 of the Company's Current Report on Form 8-K filed on June 2, 2020).
-3.3 r - Change, dated May 28, 2020 (incorporated by reference to Exhibit 3.1 of the Company's Current Report on Form 8-K filed on 2.4 June 2, 2020).
-3.4 Amended and Restated By-laws of Larimar Therapuetics, Inc. (formerly known as Zafgen, Inc.) (incorporated by reference to 4.1 Exhibit 3.2 of the Company's Current Report on Form 8-K filed on June 24, 2014).
-4.1 Form of Company Pre-funded Warrant to Purchase Common Stock by and among the Company and certain investors 4.24 (incorporated by reference to Exhibit 4.1 of the Company's Current Report on Form 8-K filed on June 2, 2020).
-Description of the Company's Securities Registered Pursuant to Section 12 of the Securities Exchange Act of 1934.
-10.1 Larimar Therapeutics, Inc. 2020 Equity Incentive Plan (incorporated by reference to Exhibit 10.1 of the Company's Current 10.2 Report on Form 8-K filed on September 29, 2020).
-10.2 Amended and Restated 2006 Stock Option Plan and forms of award agreements thereunder (incorporated by reference to
+2.2 Amendment No. 1 to Agreement and Plan of Merger, dated as of March 6, 2020, by and among Zatgen, Inc., Chondrial Therapeutics, Inc., Chondrial Therapeutics Holdings, LLC, and Zordich Merger Sub, Inc. (incorporated by reference to Exhibit 2.1 of the Company's Current Report on Form 8-K filed on March 6, 2020).
+Ninth Amended and Restated Certificate of Incorporation of Larimar Therapeutics, Inc. (formerly known as Zafgen, Inc.) (incorporated by reference to Exhibit 3.1 of the Company's Current Report on Form 8-K filed on June 24, 2014).
+Certificate of Amendment of Ninth Amended and Restated Certificate of Incorporation of Zafgen, Inc. related to the Reverse Stock Split, dated May 28, 2020 (incorporated by reference to Exhibit 3.1 of the Company's Current Report on Form 8-K filed 3.3 on June 2, 2020).
+Certificate of Amendment of Ninth Amended and Restated Certificate of Incorporation of Zafgen, Inc. related to the Name Change, dated May 28, 2020 (incorporated by reference to Exhibit 3.1 of the Company's Current Report on Form 8-K filed on June 2, 2020).
+Amended and Restated By-laws of Larimar Therapeutics, Inc. (formerly known as Zafgen, Inc.) (incorporated by reference to Exhibit 3.2 of the Company's Current Report on Form 8-K filed on June 24, 2014).
+4.1 Form of Company Pre-funded Warrant to Purchase Common Stock by and among the Company and certain investors (incorporated by reference to Exhibit 4.1 of the Company's Current Report on Form 8-K filed on June 2, 2020).
+4.2 Description of the Company's Securities Registered Pursuant to Section 12 of the Securities Exchange Act of 1934 10.1 (incorporated by reference to Exhibit 4.2 of the Company's Annual Report on Form 10-K filed March 4, 2021).
+Larimar Therapeutics, Inc. 2020 Equity Incentive Plan (incorporated by reference to Exhibit 10.1 of the Company's Current Report on Form 8-K filed on September 29, 2020).

-Exhibit 10.1 of the Registrant's Registration Statement on Form S-1 filed on June 18, 2014).
+- Amended and Restated 2006 Stock Option Plan and forms of award agreements thereunder (incorporated by reference to Exhibit 10.1 of the Registrant's Registration Statement on Form S-1 filed on June 18, 2014).